thorn0/organize-imports-cli/README.md

 > organize-imports-cli files...
 ```

-Files can be specific `ts`-files or `tsconfig.json`, in which case the whole project is processed.
+Files can be specific `ts` and `js` files or `tsconfig.json`, in which case the whole project is processed.

+Files containing the substring `// organize-imports-ignore` are skipped.